Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 And many of the Republicans are on the record saying vaccinating kids for COVID is unnecessary.
 A few are even saying all vaccines are unnecessary.

-This is as much about Novavax approval as it is protecting vaccines.
+This is as much about Novavax's approval as it is protecting vaccines.

 There are many reasons to approve a new pediatric protein-based COVID vaccine…